adisai123/GoLearning/README.md

 make :
-    does memory allocation for built-in modules like , map , slice , and channel , while new is for types memory allocation
+    does memory allocation for built-in modules like , map , slice , and channel , while new is for types memory allocation make(type, length,capacity)

-go supports variable length arguments:
+    append is expensive operation, to set memory at the time of creation use make. go supports variable length arguments:
     func myfunc(arg ...int) {}